Lauryn Hill: 2000–2003: Self-imposed exile and MTV Unplugged No. 2.0

 Hill began writing a screenplay about the life of Bob Marley, in the production of which she planned to play his wife Rita.
 She also began producing a romantic comedy about soul food with a working title of Sauce, and accepted a starring role in the film adaptation of Toni Morrison's novel Beloved; she later dropped out of both projects due to pregnancy.
 She also reportedly turned down acting roles in the remake for A Star Is Born (the movie was later released in 2018, with the part going to Lady Gaga), Dreamgirls (the role of Deena, later played by Beyoncé), Charlie's Angels (the part that went to Lucy Liu), The Bourne Identity, The Mexican, The Matrix Reloaded, and The Matrix Revolutions.

-During 2000, Hill dropped out of the public eye.
+In 2000, Hill dropped out of the public eye.
 The pressures of fame began to overwhelm her.
 She disliked not being able to go out of her house to do simple errands without having to worry about her physical appearance.
-She fired her management team and began attending Bible study classes five days a week; she also stopped doing interviews, watching television and listening to music.
+She fired her management team and began attending Bible study classes five days a week; she also stopped doing interviews, watching television, and listening to music.
 She started associating with a "spiritual advisor" named Brother Anthony.
 Some familiar with Hill believe Anthony more resembled a cult leader than a spiritual advisor, and thought his guidance probably inspired much of Hill's more controversial public behavior.

 She later described this period of her life to Essence saying "People need to understand that the Lauryn Hill they were exposed to in the beginning was all that was allowed in that arena at that time ...
 I had to step away when I realized that for the sake of the machine, I was being way too compromised.
 I felt uncomfortable about having to smile in someone's face when I really didn't like them or even know them well enough to like them."
 She also spoke about her emotional crisis, saying, "For two or three years I was away from all social interaction.
 It was a very introspective time because I had to confront my fears and master every demonic thought about inferiority, about insecurity or the fear of being black, young and gifted in this western culture."
 She went on to say that she had to fight to retain her identity, and was forced "to deal with folks who weren't happy about that."